d4wae89d498/rir/readme.md

 Experimental compiler pipelines lib written in C99 using [STC](https://github.com/stclib/STC).

-The CLI / tests is built using C23.
+The CLI / tests are written in C23.

 ## Goals